 Today is my first day back in school.
-I feel excited and strange and very hopeful.
+I feel excited and strange and hopeful.
 This is the beginning of a last apprenticeship in my work as a pastor.
-I told Phaedra I want to post on my study carrel a photograph of my people back in Austin .
+I told Phaedra I want to post on my study carrel a photograph of my people back in Austin.
 I want to remind myself daily on whose behalf I study.
 I study for them.
 I study so that I will be a more far-sighted, well-trained shepherd of the church; hopefully also, as Saint Augustine reminded me this morning, a man of prayer.
 More humble?
 More compassionate?
-I hope so.
+I certainly hope so.

 Speaking of prayer, I dug a one-page letter out of the vault.
 There in the catacombs of my grey filing cabinet I found a letter from Eugene Peterson during my years at seminary.
 He wrote it on what looks like an old school typewriter.
 The letter is address to "Becker/Carr/Taylor."
 In the spring of 1997 (or was it '98?), Scot Becker, Gavin Carr and I wished to do an independent study together.
 The three of us shared twin interests at the time: the academic life and spiritual theology.

 We were curious what would happened if we turned the canons (cannons?) of spiritual theology on the institution in which we sought our degrees.
 Regent College was a wonderful place to study.
 The faculty exhibited the kind of "love of learning and desire for God" which Jean Leclercq, a monk of the Clairvaux Abbey in Luxemburg, famously described in his book by that title.
 But Regent still functioned as a western academic institution.
-This means that it existed in a very specific pedagogical tradition and that it abided by the rules of the association for higher education and accreditation.
+This means that it existed inside of a particular pedagogical tradition and that it abided by the rules of the association for higher education and accreditation.
 Good and well, but in what ways might these systems actually undermine our personal and spiritual formation, maybe even our intellectual formation?